grpc/proposal/A14-channelz.md

   repeated SocketRef socket = 5;
 }

-// Channel is a logical grouping of channels, subchannels and sockets. message Subchannel {
+// Channel is a logical grouping of channels, subchannels, and sockets. message Subchannel {
   // The identifier for this channel.
   SubchannelRef ref = 1;